Elephants get six sets of molar teeth throughout their lifetime.

 The largest tusks on official record are the world famous Kilimanjaro tusks that belonged to a bull shot on the slopes of Mount Kilimanjaro (Tanzania) in 1898.
 They weighed in at 105.4kg's (left tusk) and 103.6kg's (right tusk).

-They were taken to Zanzibar the centre of the ivory trading world where a representative from Arnold Cheney & Co, a powerful New York based ivory importing firm purchased the tusks for almost $5,000, then the highest sum ever paid for a pair of tusks.
+They were taken to Zanzibar the centre of the ivory trading world at the time where a representative from Arnold Cheney & Co, a powerful New York based ivory importing firm purchased the tusks for almost $5,000, then the highest sum ever paid for a pair of elephant tusks.